-Over the next five years, the WPBHA plans to utilize waivers under the Local Non-Traditional Activities to allow the flexible use of HUD Funds.
+Over the next five years, the WPBHA plans to utilize MTW funding flexibility and waivers to allow the use of HUD Funds.
 The detailed activities are provided below.

 The WPBHA plans to use HUD Held HAP reserves to fund the following activities over the next five years.